Health Department Hosting Vaccine Clinics Across Chicago Ahead Of Holidays

 CHICAGO (CBS)– Looking to get a vaccine and booster in Chicago ahead of the holidays?

-The Chicago Department of Public Health is offering vaccine clinic throughout the city.READ MORE: CFD Honors Firefighter MaShawn Plummer, Who Has Died Of Injuries Suffered In Belmont Central Fire Last Week
+The Chicago Department of Public Health is offering vaccine clinic throughout the city.READ MORE: Man Takes Security Guard's Gun During ATM Robbery In Avondale

 December 22